Our rankings focus on cities with populations over 400,000, of which there are 43, and are based on our proprietary metric using these 9 factors:

 Ever since the "grunge" music era, Seattle has ranked high in the coolness department for young professionals who enjoy culture and entertainment.
 And - of course - there's the coffee.
 In fact, 28 percent of all people moving into Seattle between 2010 and 2012 were Millennials, according to the National Association of Realtors.

-The city also ranked sixth in annual mean wage, thanks in part to the high-paying tech companies that are major employers in the area, like Microsoft and Amazon.
+The city also ranked sixth in annual mean wage, thanks in part to the lucrative tech companies that are major employers in the area, like Microsoft and Amazon.

 It made the top 5, but don't be surprised if Colorado Springs moves higher up the list in the coming years.
 A report by Trulia based on census data found that Colorado Springs was the city with the fastest growth in Millennial population, increasing 3.2 percent from 2012 to 2013.